murilloves/avoid-the-asteroids/README.md

 # GAME-Avoid-The-Asteroids
-Game made by me in Unity, using C# to scripts
+Scripts from the game named "Avoid The Asteroids" made by me in Unity, using C#